 “Well, he’s gone now.
 Enjoy your drink.”
 He motioned to her glass and took a seat a few places farther down the long wooden bar, leaving three empty barstools between them.
 Stunned, she watched the bartender approach him.
 Quickly, she glanced at her rescuer’s fingers.
 No wedding ring.
 So why had he not taken the seat next to hers after so gallantly rescuing her?

 “Coming right up.”

 As Drew turned to pull an expensive bottle off one of the upper shelves, Enya called out to him, “Drew, put the scotch on my tab.”

 “Chivalry should be rewarded.”
-She turned her gaze back to the stranger, who now looked at her, a hesitant smile on his face.
+She turned back to the stranger, who now looked at her, a hesitant smile on his face.